 Urashima is an island full of mystery.
 Situated off the Japanese coast, its people are deeply isolationist and old-fashioned, even by the standards of Japan’s tradition-oriented culture.
 Then one day, something happens that’s weird even by Urashima’s standards: a young man washes ashore naked, claiming to be a time traveler who has come to save someone’s life.
-Just a slight problem that he caught a case of amnesia somewhere along the way and doesn’t know who he is meant to rescue.
+The only problem being that he caught a case of amnesia somewhere along the way and doesn’t know who he is meant to rescue.

-This man adopts the name “Setsuna” and begins working as a hired help at the house of the influential Ohara family.
-As he works to regain his memories, Setsuna soon finds himself dragged into the island’s many mysteries.
+Adopting the name “Setsuna”, our protagonist begins working as a hired help at the house of the influential Ohara family.
+As he attempts to regain his memories, Setsuna soon finds himself dragged into the island’s many mysteries.
 A local disease that makes inhabitants averse to sunlight, politics and intrigue among the local families, and an ancient myth about cursed lovers, just to name a few examples.
-Furthermore, Setsuna soon comes to realize that the young daughter of the family he serves, Rinne Ohara, may be key player in all of it at once.
+Furthermore, Setsuna soon comes to realize that the young daughter of the family he serves, Rinne Ohara, may be a key player in all of it at once.

 Island is great at hooking you in with its strong premise and fascinating mysteries.
 However, questions eventually need answering, and it’s there that the anime falls short.
 Many of the big reveals of the story just fell flat for me.
 Some twists didn’t live up to all the build-up, some were poorly-executed, and others just plain didn’t make much sense with the explanations we were given.
 I was very excited about the show for the first 7 episodes and then steadily lost interest as the story kept getting more and more disappointing.